🏗️ Components#

 })

-Without a hint string (second argument), first() returns undefined if no match is found and effects for that key are silently skipped.
-With a hint string, first() throws a MissingElementError if the element is missing — use this when the element is truly required for the component to function.
+Without a hint string (second argument), first() returns undefined if no match is found.
+Effects for that key are silently skipped.
+With a hint string, first() throws a MissingElementError if the element is missing.
+Use this when the element is truly required for the component to function.

 all() observes structural changes and re-runs effects accordingly.
 Prefer first() when targeting a single element known to be present at connection time.

 Event listeners respond to user interactions.
-They are the main cause for changes in component state.
+They are the main cause of changes in component state.

 on() — Event Handling#

-on(target, type, handler) is called from the factory context with an explicit target element or Memo<E[]> collection, and returned in the effect array:
+Call on(target, type, handler) from the factory context with an explicit target element or Memo<E[]> collection:

 defineComponent('my-component', ({ all, expose, first, host, on }) => {